RatnangshuD/RatnangshuD.github.io/_projects/1_project.md

     Interaction between an egoistic (high-priority) fire truck and an altruistic (collision-avoiding) grocery vehicle.
 </div>

+In this project, we develop a **real-time Spatiotemporal Tube (STT) framework** that allows **socially aware, model-free, and computationally fast control** of **unknown multi-agent systems**.
+Each agent is assigned a **Social Awareness Index** that modulates its behavior: egoistic or altruistic, allowing human-like interactive behavior during navigation.

 The approach combines:
 - Real-time STT construction
 - Model-free closed-form control